billyjitsu/mockoracle/readme.md

 ## Mock Oracle

-**This script generates a new price within a certain random range.
-When the deviation surpases 1%, a notification will log out**
+**This script generates a new price within a certain random range**

 - Choose your min price and maximum price to alternate through
 - `decreaseRate` and `increaseRate` dictate the rate in which they may go up or down in value over time.